Common or Street Names: Thang, Krypton, Kakuam, Thom, Ketum, Biak-Biak (common name in Thailand)

 - Loss of appetite

 While definite side effects linked to kratom have not been determined from clinical studies, case reports describe the following adverse effects from mitragynine: addiction, withdrawal, hypothyroidism, and liver injury, aching of muscles and bones and jerky limb movements.
 Kratom addiction and chronic use has led to cases of psychosis with hallucinations, delusion, and confusion.
 Tremor, anorexia and weight loss are other possible side effects with long-term use.
-Seizures have occurred with doses over 15 grams.
+Seizures have been reported when kratom was combined with modafinil in at least one case report.

 A case series from Kronstad, et al. described a fatal drug interaction with kratom.
 A substance, dubbed “Krypton” - a mixture of mitragynine and a metabolite of tramadol - was found post-mortem in nine people in Sweden over a one year period.
 Tramadol, an opioid-like prescription pain drug, was most likely added to kratom to boost its narcotic-like effect.

-As with many herbal alternatives, designer drugs, or illicit products sold on the Internet, the possibility exists that kratom may also be contaminated with illegals drugs, black market prescription medications, or even poisonous products.
-Consumers should avoid buying unknown drug products from the Internet.
+As with many herbal alternatives, designer drugs, or illicit products sold on the Internet, the possibility exists that kratom may also be contaminated with illegal drugs, black market prescription medications, or even poisonous products.
+Consumers should by wary of buying unknown drug products from the Internet.
 When combined with other drugs -- recreational, prescription, or alcohol -- the effects of kratom are unknown and may be dangerous.
-At the very least, additive CNS depressant effects may occur when combined with other depressants.

 Is Kratom Addictive?